-Sec.
-19. Improper Use of Position. - Practitioners shall not improperly use their positions to encourage additional future employment or compensation.
-It is understood that successful campaign directors or managers, because of the performance of their duties and the working relationship that develops, may well continue to assist and counsel, for pay, the successful candidate.

-Sec.
-20. Other Clients. - Practitioners shall voluntarily disclose to employers or clients the identity of other employers or clients with whom they are currently associated, and whose interests might be affected favorably or unfavorably by their political representation.
+- printing and the like, and should not accept extra payment without their client's consent. - SEC.
+19. Improper Use of Position Practitioners shall not improperly use their positions to encourage additional future employment or compensation.
+It is understood that successful campaign directors or managers, because of the performance of their duties and the working relationship that develops, may well continue to assist and counsel, for pay, the successful candidate. - SEC.
+20. Other Clients Practitioners shall voluntarily disclose to employers or clients the identity of other employers or clients with whom they are currently associated, and whose interests might be affected favorably or unfavorably by their political representation.

-Sec.
-21. Confidentiality of Information. - Practitioners shall respect the confidentiality of information pertaining to employers or clients past, present and potential, even after relationships cease, avoiding future associations wherein insider information is sought that would give a desired advantage over a practitioner's previous clients.

-Sec.
-22. Undisclosed Gifts. - In avoiding practices that might tend to corrupt the processes of government, practitioners shall not make undisclosed gifts of cash or other valuable considerations that are designed to influence specific decisions of voters, legislators, or public officials on public matters.
+- SEC.
+21. Confidentiality of Information Practitioners shall respect the confidentiality of information pertaining to employers or clients past, present, and potential, even after relationships cease, avoiding future associations wherein insider information is sought that would give a desired advantage over a practitioner's previous clients. - SEC.
+22. Undisclosed Gifts In avoiding practices that might tend to corrupt the processes of government, practitioners shall not make undisclosed gifts of cash or other valuable considerations that are designed to influence specific decisions of voters, legislators, or public officials on public matters.
 A business lunch or dinner or other comparable expenditure made in the course of communicating a point of view or public position, would not constitute such a violation.
-Nor, for example, would a plant visit designed and financed to provide useful background information to an interested legislator or candidate.

-Sec.
-23. Political Contributions. - Nothing herein shall be construed as prohibiting practitioners from making legal, properly disclosed contributions to the candidates, party or referenda issues of their choice.
+Nor, for example, would a plant visit designed and financed to provide useful background information to an interested legislator or candidate. - SEC.
+23. Political Contributions Nothing herein should be construed as prohibiting practitioners from making legal, properly disclosed contributions to the candidates, party, or referenda issues of their choice.

-Sec.
-24. Injury to Public Reputation. - Practitioners shall not, through the use of information known to be false or misleading, conveyed directly or through a third party, intentionally injure the public reputation of an opposing interest.
+- SEC.
+24. Injury to Public Reputation Practitioners shall not, through - 2 the use of information known to be false or misleading, conveyed directly or - 3 through a third party, intentionally injure the public reputation of an opposing - 4 interest. - 5 SEC.
+25. This Act shall take effect fifteen (15) days after its publication in - 6 the Official Gazette or in at least two (2) newspaper of general circulation. - 7 Approved,